skarpushin/summerb/summerb-easycrud/README.md

 NOTES:
 1. Now whenever you'll try to create or update rows, this validation will kick in and validate data.
 2. All validation errors (not just first) will be reported in `ValidationException` and bound to field names so that FE can render them neatly for each relevant field.
-Also each validation error is denoted by message code, so FE can translate it to user language.
+Also, each validation error is denoted by message code, so FE can translate it to user language.
 See `summerb-validation` subproject for more details.

 ## Add Validation Logic (using imperative approach)